Efficient and Convergent Sequential Pseudo-Likelihood Estimation of Dynamic Discrete Games: The -EPL Estimator

 \subsection{Computational Details and Choice of Nuisance Parameter}

 $k$-EPL is particularly useful when we are interested in estimating the flow utility parameters, $\theta_{u}$.
-In many cases -- including our Monte Carlo experiments -- the transition parameter, $\theta_{f}$, is known in advance.\footnote{Alternatively, $\theta_{f}$ can be estimated in a first stage, with $\theta_{u}$ then estimated via partial maximum likelihood.
-Similarly to single-agent $k$-NPL, $k$-EPL iterations based on this partial MLE problem yield asymptotic equivalence and finite-sample convergence to partial MLE because the zero Jacobian property still applies.} So, we focus on estimating only the flow utility parameters and let $\theta\equiv\theta_{u}$.
-And we further assume that flow utilities are linear in $\theta$, which is a standard assumption for dynamic discrete choice models.\footnote{See, e.g., \citet{RustGMC1987,AgMir2002,AgMir2007,BajBenkLevin2007,PakesOstBerry2007,PesSD2008,ArcidMiller2011,EgLaiSu2015,BugniBunt2020}.}
+In many cases -- including our Monte Carlo experiments -- the transition parameter, $\theta_{f}$, is known in advance.
+So, we focus on estimating only the flow utility parameters and let $\theta\equiv\theta_{u}$.
+Alternatively, $\theta_{f}$ can be estimated in a first stage, with $\theta_{u}$ then estimated via partial maximum likelihood.
+Similarly to single-agent $k$-NPL, $k$-EPL iterations based on this partial MLE problem yield asymptotic equivalence and finite-sample convergence to partial MLE because the zero Jacobian property still applies. \begin{assumption} (Linear Utility Index) $u^{j}(\theta,x,a^{j},P^{-j})=h(x,a^{j},P^{-j})'\theta$. \end{assumption} \begin{assumption} (Log-Concave CCP Mapping) $\Lambda(\cdot)$ is log-concave. \end{assumption} Assumption \ref{assu:Linear-Utility-Index} requires the flow utilities to be linear in $\theta$, which is a standard assumption for dynamic discrete choice models.\footnote{See, e.g., \citet{RustGMC1987,AgMir2002,AgMir2007,BajBenkLevin2007,PakesOstBerry2007,PesSD2008,ArcidMiller2011,EgLaiSu2015,BugniBunt2020}.} Assumption \ref{assu:Log-Concave-CCP-Mapping} requires log-concavity of the mapping from choice-specific values into CCPs.
+A sufficient condition for this is that the distribution of private shocks, $g(\cdot)$, is log-concave (\citet{CaplinNalebuff1991}).
+Consequently, Assumption \ref{assu:Log-Concave-CCP-Mapping} is satisfied in the ubiquitous case of logit shocks, as well as when shocks follow a normal distribution.
+These two assumptions have important computational implications, which is the focus of the rest of this section.